jdart1/arasan-chess/doc/BUILD.md

-Note: the source codes for Windows and Linux are identical, although some parts are only applicable to one platform (notably the GUI), and there are two different Makefiles, one for Windows NMAKE (Makefile.win) and one for GNU make (Makefile).
+Note: the source codes for Windows and Linux are identical, although some parts are only applicable to one platform (notably the GUI), and there are different Makefiles for the two platforms, one for Windows NMAKE (Makefile.win) and one for GNU make (Makefile).

 Syzygy tablebase support is enabled by default.